-- Is your building principal aware of how students are different because of the school counseling program? - Can your building principal cite specific examples of how the school counseling program activities / initiatives have impacted students (academically, behaviorally, or career/educational choices)? - Do you meet regularly with your building principal to discuss the school counseling program? - Is your building principal aware of the ASCA Mindsets and Behaviors? - Is your own understanding of the school counseling standards strong enough to explain what they are and how your program uses them to your principal? - Is your building principal aware of your goals for improvement from last year? - Do you have results from your goals for improvement from last year that you can share with your principal?
-Have you shared your results?
+- Is your building principal aware of how students are different because of the school counseling program? - Can your building principal cite specific examples of how the school counseling program activities / initiatives have impacted students (academically, behaviorally, or career/educational choices)? - Do you meet regularly with your building principal to discuss the school counseling program? - Is your building principal aware of the ASCA Student Mindsets and Behavior Standards? - Is your own understanding of the school counseling standards strong enough to explain what they are and how your program uses them to your principal? - Is your building principal aware of your goals for improvement from last year?

+• Do you have results from your goals for improvement from last year that you can share with your principal?

-Content, Typos, and Grammar Exceeds Expectations 3 Meets Expectations 2 Minimally Meets Expectations 1 Does Not Meet Expectations 0 Content, Typos, Grammar, Mechanics i.e., capitalization, punctuation Content has a strong consistent voice and format is exceptionally clear, concise, and significant No typos, grammar, or mechanics problems Content has a consistent voice and format is clear, concise, and significant 1 typo, grammar, or mechanics problem Content has a mostly consistent voice and format is partially clear, concise, and significant 2 typos, grammar, or mechanics problem Content with an inconsistent voice and format is awkward and lacking significance 3+ typos, grammar, or mechanics problem Application: Exceeds Expectations Meets Expectations Minimally Meets Expectations Does Not Meet 5 2 1 Expectations 0 Counselor Reflection Statement: Explain the process you or your team engaged in to complete the WSCPAR and a distribution plan for your document.
-What implications did you or your team consider after reviewing the results from your program or interventions?
-How does the data you shared in your WSCPAR show how your counseling program addressed equity and/or opportunity gaps for students?
+Content, Typos, and Grammar Exceeds Expectations 3 Meets Expectations 2 Minimally Meets Expectations 1 Does Not Meet Expectations 0 Content, Typos, Grammar, Mechanics i.e., capitalization, punctuation Content has a strong consistent voice and format is exceptionally clear, concise, and significant No typos, grammar, or mechanics problems Content has a consistent voice and format is clear, concise, and significant 1 typo, grammar, or mechanics problem Content has a mostly consistent voice and format is partially clear, concise, and significant 2 typos, grammar, or mechanics problem Content with an inconsistent voice and format is awkward and lacking significance 3+ typos, grammar, or mechanics problem Application: Exceeds Expectations 3 Meets Expectations 2 Minimally Meets Expectations 1 Does Not Meet Expectations 0 Counselor Reflection Statement: Explain the process you or your team engage What implications did you or your team cons How does the data you shared in your WSCI gaps for students?
 Reflection responses not completed on application.
-Signed Annual Administrative Conference ONE per school Administrator and all counselor(s) signed completed Annual Administrative Conference Form (with notation of progress towards counseling program areas in progress or not currently in place).
-Annual Administrative Conference Form not signed by all counselor(s) and administers or not submitted.
+Signed Annual Administrative Conference ONE per school Administrator and all counselor(s) signed comple counseling program areas in progress or not curre - Required, no points awarded (enter n/a in self-so online application) Annual Administrative Conference Form not signed by all counselor(s) and administers or not submitted.
+WSCPAR Self Score Rubric Submitted completed WSCPAR self-score rubric - Required, no points awarded (enter n/a in self-score) Self-score rubric not completed or was not submitted.
+Application Signature Page WSCPAR application signature page submitted w - Required, no points awarded (enter n/a in self-so Signature page not signed by all counselor(s) and/or administrators or not submitted.